wkoszek/me/source/blog/2017-02-28-whats-the-most-expensive-stage-of-software-engineering.html.md

 </small></small></small>

 Imagine we're starting a software project together this year.
+It will run in production, and serve a large amount of live customer traffic.
-Its lifespan will probably look like this:
+Its lifespan may look like this:

 |--------------------------------
 | Month&nbsp;&nbsp;&nbsp; | Stage | Cost